6ccs3mde-7ccsmmdd-2022-23/self-checkout-experience/README.md

-# self-checkout-experience - MDE Coursework
+# self-checkout-experience
-Model of a self-checkout-experience
+MDE Coursework: Model of a self-checkout-experience

 Test files can be found in the RuntimeTests directory